 3. And Voilà!

-Now write a short message letting your to let your subscribers know, what they will be receiving when they sign up.
+Now write a short message letting your subscribers know, what they will be receiving when they sign up.

 Now it’s time to design your sign up form, let’s start with Page.
 You get three customization options on the page and the area you’ll be editing, is highlighted by the red frame.